 - 1. The Respondent is not a current student or employee; - 2.
 The Complainant is not a current student or employee; - 3.
 The conduct alleged does not meet the definition of Sexual Harassment; - 4.
-The alleged conduct did not occur in the University's education program or activity; or. - 5.
+The alleged conduct did not occur in the University's education program or activity; or, - 5.
 The alleged conduct did not occur in the United States.

 However, while the Formal Complaint will not proceed under the Title IX Adjudication Proceedings it may proceed under either the Non-Title IX Adjudication Proceedings (Students) or Non-Title IX Adjudication Proceedings (Employees).
-Formal Complaints that do not on their face state Prohibited Conduct (for example complaints alleging discrimination based on pregnancy, different treatment based on sex, or other forms of discrimination or harassment), will not be adjudicated using this Policy but will be referred for review under the Student Rights and Responsibilities or the University Handbook.
+Formal Complaints that do not on their face state Prohibited Conduct (for example complaints alleging discrimination based on pregnancy, different treatment based on sex, or other forms of discrimination or harassment), will not be adjudicated using this Policy but will be referred for review under the Equal Opportunity and Non-Discrimination Policy.